dp2712/data-512/data-512-Final/preliminary_proposal.md

 <h4>Dataset Source :</h4> https://www.gob.mx/salud/documentos/datos-abiertos-152127
 <h4>Cleaned Dataset Link :</h4> https://www.kaggle.com/tanmoyx/covid19-patient-precondition-dataset?select=covid.csv
 <h4>Dataset License :</h4> https://creativecommons.org/publicdomain/zero/1.0/

-<h2> <i>Dataset limitations / Unknowns </i></h2>
-Procuring patient data of COVID-19 patients containing patient-specific information regarding patient history and habits is extremely hard.
-This is mainly due to the regulatory security laws such as HIPAA and GDPR which makes it almost impossible for anyone to get hands-on PHI data.
-The dataset was released by the Mexican government which contains a huge number of anonymised patient-related information and is appropriate because I wish to explore questions such as -
+This dataset is appropriate for my analysis as it contains all relevant information related to the problem statement I wish to explore such as -

 <ul>
 <li>How did different age group of people get impact by COVID according to their medical history?</li>
 <li>How their medical history played a role in severity of COVID?</li>
 <li>Is there one particular disease history that is proving to be deadlier or severe than any other?</li>
 <li>Can we find a pattern in the data to help us decide on the factors which can later be proven helpful in predicting the cases?</li>
 </ul>

+<h2> <i>Dataset limitations / Unknowns </i></h2>
+Procuring patient data of COVID-19 patients containing patient-specific information regarding patient history and habits is extremely hard.
+This is mainly due to the regulatory security laws such as HIPAA and GDPR which makes it almost impossible for anyone to get hands-on PHI data.
+The dataset was released by the Mexican government which contains a huge number of anonymised patient-related information.